1nfinigon/omclone/README.md

 -   Runs E and G had some clear "phase changes" in change in L2 norm; Run A was completely smooth.

+# Experiment 5

+These were run on PyTorch 2.0.1 instead of 2.4.1.

 # Future work

 Technical/impl work: